 If you are looking for children’s books about Passover, Happily Ever Elephants has just the list for you, whether you are reading to children who celebrate the holiday or teaching children who have never experienced Passover’s beautiful traditions.
-Check it out!
+Check out these fabulous Passover children’s books!

 Fabulous Children’s Books About Passover!

-With Spring upon us, it is almost time for Passover!
+With Spring upon us, it is almost time for Passover — which also means it time to break out all of the children’s books about Passover!

 There is no better way to celebrate a holiday — or to teach children about a holiday they do not themselves practice— than through fun, festive or beautiful books.
 Children’s books about Passover are definitely something to celebrate!